jvino/cluster-hpc-gpu-guides/docs/job_submission/chronos.md

 !!! warning "IMPORTANT"
     The SSH tunnel works in background (-f flag), if the process crashes or you reboot your machine, you have to create again the SSH tunnel using the above command

-Now you are able to access to your Chronos instance using your favorite browser and the url "localhost:<localhost-port>"
+Now you are able to access to your Chronos instance using your favorite browser and the url "localhost:localhost-port"

 ## 4 Example